Greta Thunberg: From teen climate activist to leader of global movement

 Sept.
 13, 2019: Thunberg takes her mission to U.S. President Donald Trump’s doorstep with a protest outside the White House.

 Sept.
-18, 2019: Youth climate activists are poised to join Thunberg in protest on the steps of the Supreme Court to urge political leaders and lawmakers to support their fight and act to phase out fossil fuels.
+18, 2019: Thunberg is one of four students invited to a U.S. congressional hearing to provide the next generation’s views on climate change.
+Later, she joins seven young Americans who have sued the U.S. government for failing to take action on climate change on the steps of the Supreme Court.

-Reporting by Bernadette Baum; additional reporting by Liam Gould of Thomson Reuters Foundation; Editing by Steve Orlofsky
+Reporting by Bernadette Baum; additional reporting by Liam Gould of Thomson Reuters Foundation; Editing by Steve Orlofsky and Marguerita Choy